 Trees for Life is working to expand and link these ancient pinewoods by using three strategies.
 The first part is facilitating the natural regeneration of native trees by fencing deer out of specific areas of forest.
 This allows seedlings to grow naturally to maturity again, without being over-grazed.

 The second strategy is planting native trees in areas where the forest has disappeared.
-This is achieved by collecting seeds from the nearest surviving trees – this maintains the local genetic variation in the forest.
+This is achieved by collecting seeds from the nearest surviving trees, which maintains the local genetic variation in the forest.
 The seedlings are grown at the Trees for Life nursery at Dundreggan, near Loch Ness, before they are transported to be planted.
 The seedlings are planted in a random pattern inside fenced exclosures, replicating the natural distribution of the trees.

 The third part of their Action Plan involves the removal of non-native trees.
 In some areas commercial crop has been planted amongst the old trees of the Caledonian Forest, preventing their regeneration.